 A national priority validation workshop for all working group members, national and international experts, the PCU, NSC and relevant stakeholders will be held to validate the criteria, national objectives and priorities established by the NSC.
-Developing these criteria and priorities will be tailored to the specific requirements the country needs to draft specific action plans, complete the NIP and endorse it for submission.
-Following the meeting, the project coordinator will prepare a report, setting out criteria, national objectives and priorities taking into account the comments made by the NSC and participants.
+Developing these criteria and priorities will be tailored to the specific requirements Guinea-Bissau Rica needs to draft specific action plans, complete the NIP and endorse the NIP for submission.
+Following the meeting, the project coordinator will prepare a report, setting out criteria, national obectives and priorities taking into account the comments made by the NSC and participants.